Cookie preferences

 Parks and green spaces within reach of the city

-• Forest Research Institute Malaysia (FRIM) : A 544-hectare tropical forest reserve 16 km northwest of KL.
+• Forest Research Institute Malaysia (FRIM) : A 544-hectare tropical forest reserve about 16 km northwest of KL.
 The canopy walkway suspension bridge offers treetop views across the reserve.
 Arrive before 9 AM on weekends as access closes once capacity is reached.
-Entry is RM 5 for adults.
+Entry is around RM 5 for adults.
 No direct public transport serves the site — a car is the practical option.
-The drive from central KL takes 20–25 minutes.
+The drive from central KL takes about 20–25 minutes.

 • Perdana Botanical Garden : KL's main botanical garden, free to enter, with a Hibiscus Garden, Orchid Garden, and a central lake.
 Pleasant for a morning walk before the midday heat sets in.
 A car or Grab makes access straightforward; free parking is available inside the grounds.
-Best paired with the KL Bird Park and National Museum for a half-day Lake Gardens circuit.

-• Titiwangsa Lake Gardens : A large urban park with a rowing lake and jogging paths, 4 km northeast of KLCC.
+• Titiwangsa Lake Gardens : A large urban park with a rowing lake and jogging paths, about 4 km northeast of KLCC.
 The National Visual Arts Gallery sits immediately adjacent.
 Accessible by Titiwangsa LRT or Monorail station — one of the few parks on this list that works well by rail.
 Free entry.
 Popular with KL residents on weekend mornings.

 Where to eat in Kuala Lumpur: food by neighbourhood